Dumping (International Sales) - Definition

 Dumping in International Business Definition

-Dumping is considered to be legal by the WTO unless a country can provide substantial proofs that this practice by a foreign company is negatively affecting the domestic producers.
-However, most of the nations consider dumping as injurious for their economy and resist it by imposing tariffs and quotas to protect the domestic producers.
+Dumping is considered to be legal by the WTO.
+Many nations consider dumping as injurious for their economy and resist it by imposing tariffs and quotas to protect the domestic producers.

 Academic Research on Dumping